 These regions are subdivided into 96 departments, which are further divided into 332 arrondissements, which are further divided into over 35,000 communes.

 2. There are also several Overseas regions, Collectivities and Territories.

-As I mentioned before, French history involved sailors like Jacques Cartier setting off from Saint Malo to explore the world.
+As I mentioned before, French history involved explorers and sailors like Jacques Cartier setting off from Saint Malo to explore the world.
 Behind him went the soldiers, ready to conquer vast territories from Quebec in Canada to Haiti in the Caribbean, and Algeria in Africa.